Additive-multiplicative magic squares, 10th-order and above

 247 |

-In this Dénes - Keedwell book, the Horner's 8x8 and 9x9 add-mult squares are published pages 215-216 and the above quoted problem 6.3 is posed.
-I do not have the full answer to this Dénes - Keedwell - Erdös problem, but here is a partial answer with a summary of the best known add-mult magic squares, that you can download with the below Excel file.
+In this Dénes - Keedwell book, Horner's 8x8 and 9x9 add-mult squares are published on pages 215-216 (or pages 221-222 in the second edition of 2015) and the above quoted problem 6.3 is posed.
+I do not have the full answer to this Dénes - Keedwell - Erdös problem, but here is a partial answer with a summary of the best known add-mult magic squares that you can download with the Excel file below.
 When their book was published, only orders 8 and 9 were known.
-We can remark below that orders p and 2p (where p is a prime) are difficult to get.
+We can note below that orders p (where p is a prime) are difficult to get, but not impossible, as proved by Toshihiro Shirakawa with p = 11, 13, 17, 19.

 Square |